B2B content marketing is hard work, and it’s getting harder all the time…

 So what is content amplification and how can it be leveraged as an essential part of your digital marketing strategy to get your content in front of the right people, at peak times in their buyer cycle?

 Content amplification is an umbrella term for a number of strategies and digital techniques that enable you to deliver better results on your B2B content marketing efforts.
 This is achieved through connecting the right content, to the right audiences, at the right time, using the best channels.
-Getting these components spot on is important but well worth it, as benefits include:
+Finely tuning your content amplification strategy will provide a number of benefits, including:

-First of all, you need to make sure your message is bang on the mark for your chosen audience – remember this is an extremely competitive environment, in order to be successful, you need to be telling them what they want to hear!
+First, you need to make sure your message is appropriate for your chosen audience – remember this is an extremely competitive environment, so to be successful, you need to be telling them what they want to hear.

-In order to do this, you must learn as much about your target audiences as possible.
-This is where persona building comes in really useful, enabling you to transform knowledge such as pain points, motivators, likes and dislikes, into actionable insights that can be used to inform your content strategy.
+In order to do this, you need to learn as much about your target audiences as possible.
+This is where persona building comes in really useful, enabling you to transform knowledge such as pain points, motivators, likes and dislikes into actionable insights that can be used to inform your content strategy.

 When it comes to thinking of compelling topics and deciding which formats are the most readable for your audience segments, the following considerations are essential:

-- What types of content are they likely to read, share, like, or comment on?
+• What content formats are they likely to read, share, like, or comment on?

 Services like Global Web Index, Comscore and Hitwise can give you invaluable insight into what your audiences are up to when they aren’t on your website, whilst Inbox Insight can tell you exactly what your target personas want to read right now (find out more about our audience insights here).

-Each of these groups can help extend the reach of your message, so all three need to be addressed in your amplification strategy.
+Each of these groups can help extend the reach of your message, so all three need to be addressed in your amplification efforts.

 How to build your own content amplification strategy

-The first stage of building a strategy is to establish your goals.
-What do you want content to do, in the context of wider marketing and sales efforts?
+You need to ask yourself: What do you want content to do in the wider context of marketing and sales efforts?

 For example, this could be to: